C++ Core Guidelines: The Remaining Rules about Lock-Free Programming

 MySingleton* MySingleton::instance= nullptr;

-This implementation of the singleton pattern is thread-safe because each access to the instance is protected by a std::lock_guard (line (1)).
-The implementation is correct but way to expensive because each reading access of the singleton is guarded by a heavy-weight lock.
-Besides the initialisation of the singleton, no synchronisation is necessary.
+This singleton pattern implementation is thread-safe because each access to the instance is protected by a std::lock_guard (line (1)).
+The implementation is correct but to expensive, because a heavy-weight lock guards each reading access of the singleton.
+Besides the initialization of the singleton, no synchronization is necessary.
 Here comes the double-checked locking pattern to our rescue.

 static MySingleton& getInstance(){